 Page Impressions:

-This advertising metric is used to measure one ad at a time.
-Depending on it, publishers could increase or decrease prices for the ad slot.
+This advertising metric measures one ad at a time.
+Depending on it, publishers could increase or decrease the price of the ad slot.

 Ad Value:

-Publishers usually determine the advertising value, which they calculate by multiplying impressions by the average number of ads on a specific page.
+Publishers usually determine the advertising value by multiplying impressions by the average number of ads per page.

 Fill Rate:

-This one refers to how much ad space a publisher rented compared to what he has vacant.
+This one refers to how much ad space a publisher rented compared to the space that was vacant.
 The higher the fill rate, the better for revenue.

 Revenue Model:

-As the name suggests, the revenue model implies that advertisers only pay when the ad generates the required action, which can be a click, a generated lead, and others.
+As the name suggests, the revenue model implies that advertisers pay only when the ad generates the required action, such as a click, a lead, or another action.

 However, these aren’t the only factors you must acknowledge; demographics, ad space location, and the number of ads also play vital roles.